150-126-Great Vocals

 Writer/Composer: Isham Jones / Gus Kahn (1924)

 Dick Haynes was known as having one of the richest baritone among the crooners of the 1940s / 1050s.
-This enormously popular Argentinian singer/actor’s claim to fame was performing with the big bands, radio broadcasts and early TV.
+This enormously popular Argentinian singer / actor’s claim to fame was performing with the big bands, in radio broadcasts and early TV.
 His voice was sumptuous, masculine and effortless.
-Helen Forrest collaborated with him on many songs, and she was consequently considered the queen of the big band era, supplying her jewel of a voice to many big band leaders.
-Her voice had remarkable clarity, sweetness and sincerity, as we see in this wonderful Pop / Swing duet in one of the most perfectly structured songs ever written…Simply Wonderful!
+Helen Forrest collaborated with him on many songs, and she was consequently considered by many as the queen of the big band era, supplying her jewel of a voice to many of the most renowned big band leaders.
+Her voice had remarkable clarity, sweetness and sincerity, as we see in this wonderful Pop / Swing duet in one of the most perfectly structured songs ever written.
+You could simply sing, “It had to be you / It had to be you / It had to be you / It had to be you,” through the whole tune…Simply Wonderful!

 131. THE WAYWARD WIND (1956)